Grant McGowen

 Producing Artistic Director

 Grant McGowen is a Founder and the Producing Artistic Director of Pinch 'N' Ouch Theatre.
-He is an Award-Winning Director, Actor, Playwright, Teacher, Cinematographer, and Producer.
+He is a Director, Actor, Playwright, Teacher, Cinematographer, and Producer.

-His producing credits include films: Happy Place, La Familia, Death Of The Deal, Girls Life, Let's Make It, Alone, Circuit, No Such Thing, The Voyeur, Heavy Water, Deadbeat, No Soliciting, Margo and the Universe, and The Mother Load; Theatre: Rent, tick tick...
-BOOM!, Venus in Fur, The Antipodes, Hedwig and the Angry Inch, This Is Our Youth, The Way We Get By, Who's Afraid of Virginia Woolf, Fool For Love, Glengarry Glen Ross, Girls Life, Gideon's Knot, The Aliens, Pizza Man, Water By The Spoonful, The Shape Of Things, Reasons To Be Pretty, Lobby Hero, Tape, Body Awareness, Bachelorette, Sex With the Censor, Beauty Runs on Light Feet, Baby Steps, Struggle Session, Some Girl(s), Assistance, Let's Make It, Wall Street Wedding, Scratching, and Speed the Plow.
+His producing credits include films: Happy Place, La Familia, Let's Make It, Alone, The Voyeur, and No Soliciting; Theatre: Rent, tick tick...
+BOOM!, Venus in Fur, The Antipodes, Hedwig and the Angry Inch, This Is Our Youth, The Way We Get By, Who's Afraid of Virginia Woolf, Fool For Love, Glengarry Glen Ross, Girls Life, Gideon's Knot, The Aliens, Pizza Man, Water By The Spoonful, The Shape Of Things, Reasons To Be Pretty, Lobby Hero, Tape, Body Awareness, Bachelorette, Some Girl(s), Assistance, Let's Make It, Wall Street Wedding, Scratching, and Speed the Plow.

-Directing credits include films: Happy Place, La Familia, Absent Minded, The Meaningful Life of Art & Henry, No Such Thing, Halloween: The Shape Stalks, The Voyeur, Deadbeat, Boys Life, The Decision; TV: The Mother Load, Margo and the Universe, McCullom; Theatre: Rent, tick tick...
-BOOM!, Venus in Fur, The Antipodes, Hedwig and the Angry Inch, This Is Our Youth, The Way We Get By, Who's Afraid of Virginia Woolf, Fool For Love, Glengarry Glen Ross, Girls Life, Water By The Spoonful, Pizza Man, One Minute Play Festival, Lobby Hero, Bachelorette, Autobahn, Speed the Plow, Sex With the Censor, Baby Steps, Struggle Session, Beauty Runs on Light Feet, and Let's Make It.
+Directing credits include short films: Happy Place, La Familia, Absent Minded, and The Voyeur; Theatre: Rent, tick tick...
+BOOM!, Venus in Fur, The Antipodes, Hedwig and the Angry Inch, This Is Our Youth, The Way We Get By, Who's Afraid of Virginia Woolf, Fool For Love, Glengarry Glen Ross, Girls Life, Water By The Spoonful, Pizza Man, One Minute Play Festival, Lobby Hero, Bachelorette, Autobahn, Speed the Plow, The Issues Plays, and Let's Make It.

-Playwriting credits: Wall Street Wedding ("Best World Premiere of 2014" by Arts Atl), Let's Make It ("Best Productions of 2013" by Arts Atl), and his latest play, Girls Life.
+Playwriting credits: Wall Street Wedding ("Best World Premiere" in 2014 by Arts Atl), Let's Make It ("Best Productions of 2013" by Arts Atl), and his most recent play, Girls Life.
 Screenwriting: Absent Minded, Let's Make It, Deadbeat, Margo and the Universe, and McCollum.
-Grant's plays challenge audiences with important contemporary issues such as social equity, equality, self-image, LGBT+, censorship and stigma.
+Grant's plays challenge audiences with contemporary issues such as social equity, equality, self-image, LGBT+ issues, censorship and stigma.

 Grant was featured in Atlantan Magazine's "Most Important People to Watch on Atlanta's Arts Scene."
 He won "Best Actor" in the 72 Hour Film Festival for his performance in The Stain.
 He won "Best Actor" in Philadelphia's Project 21 Film Festival for his performance in Moving On, also nominated for "Best Film."
 His play Wall Street Wedding was named "Best World Premiere" by Arts Atl and was nominated for the 2014 Gene-Gabriel Moore Playwriting Award.
 His play Let's Make It was acclaimed as one of the "Best Productions of 2013" by Arts Atl.
 The feature film "No Soliciting," which he starred in and Produced, won "Best Film" at the Atlanta Underground Film Festival.
 The film also won "Best Acting Ensemble" and "Best Fiction Film" at the Gwinnett Film Festival.
 In 2017, McGowen was nominated "Best Director" and "Best Cinematographer" by the 48 Hour Film Project in Atlanta.
 In 2018, he was nominated for "Best Director," "Best Editor," "Best Cinematographer," and "Best Writer" by the 48 Hour Film Project in Atlanta.
 He was nominated for "Best Director" by Broadway World in 2018 for directing Who's Afraid Of Virginia Woolf.
 In 2020, he was nominated again for "Best Director" by the 48 Hour Film Project in Atlanta.